typst/packages/packages/preview/acrostiche/0.3.4/README.md

 Acrostiche is a #acr("WTP")!
 This #acr("WTP") enables easy acronyms manipulation.

-Its Main features are auto-expansion of the first occurence, global or selective expansion reset #reset-all-acronyms(), implicit or manual plural form support (there may be multiple #acrpl("WTP")), and customizable index printing.
+Its main features are auto-expansion of the first occurence, global or selective expansion reset #reset-all-acronyms(), implicit or manual plural form support (there may be multiple #acrpl("WTP")), and customizable index printing.
 Have Fun!
 ```